yingfeng23/yingfeng23.github.io/_pages/research.md

 May 2022-Jan.
 2023.
-Research Assistant at <a href="https://www.lborolondon.ac.uk/about/staff/kun-fu/">Dr. Kun Fu</a>, and <a href="https://www.kent.edu/business/kun-liu-phd>Dr. Kun Liu</a>'s **‘Patent Renewal and Corporate Geographic Location’** research project, Institute for Innovation and Entrepreneurship, Loughborough University London.
+Research Assistant at <a href="https://www.lborolondon.ac.uk/about/staff/kun-fu/">Dr. Kun Fu</a> at
+, <a href="https://www.kent.edu/business/kun-liu-phd/">Dr. Kun Liu</a> 's **‘Patent Renewal and Corporate Geographic Location’** research project, Institute for Innovation and Entrepreneurship, Loughborough University London.
 In charge of:

 •	Spatial clustering analysis of patent and inventor data from the United States Patent and Trademark Office (USPTO) using the DBSCAN method with ArcGIS Pro (approximately 50,000 data).